Aussies urged to blast $52 billion post Christmas debt with 0% balance transfer deals

 Don’t use the card to make new purchases as you’ll be charged the higher purchase rate, not the 0% balance transfer rate.

 Do choose a balance transfer card with an interest free period that will allow you to pay your debt off in full.
 You can use Mozo’s debt payment calculator to work out a timeframe that suits your budget.

 Don’t forget to make your monthly repayments!
 Think about setting up a direct debit for an amount that will ensure you pay of the balance before your 0% interest period comes to an end.

 Do remember to consider annual or handling fees when choosing a balance transfer deal.
 If your debt is smaller or you can make larger repayments each month, you might opt for a shorter term balance transfer, which often don’t have any handling fees at all.

 Ready to say goodbye to your credit card debt?
 Check out Mozo’s switch and save calculator to see your options, or take a look at our balance transfer comparison below.

-Credit card comparisons on Mozo - page last updated September 21, 2020
+Credit card comparisons on Mozo - last updated November 30, 2020

 CUA Low Rate Credit Card

 Defence Bank Foundation Credit Card

 Defence Bank Foundation Credit CardDetails